Kasturbhai Lalbhai: Politics

 He was elected in Central Legislative Assembly in December 1923.
 During his three-year term, he was involved in lobbying for Indian industries including repeal of excise duty on textiles.
-During the 1930s, he came close with Mahatma Gandhi and helped him in Swadeshi movement which boycotted foreign goods and promoted local industries.
+During the 1930s, he became close to Mahatma Gandhi and helped him in the Swadeshi movement, which boycotted foreign goods and promoted local industries.
 He was also indulged in negotiation of taxes with British for Indian textiles during economic depression of the 1930s.

 He held several important positions after independence of India, including Advisory Committee on Fundamental Rights, Minorities and the Administration of Tribal and Excluded Areas in 1947, chairmanship of the Economic Committee of the Ministry of Finance in 1948, chairmanship of Central Public Works Department Industry Committee in 1952, chairmanship of National Research Development Corporation, member of Council of Scientific and Industrial Research, trustee of Gandhi Smarak Nidhi, member of Indian Investment Centre.
 He also became the trustee and chairman of Mahatma Gandhi Memorial Fund.
 He also served as a member of Minorities Sub-committee as a representative of Jainism.